leap-stc/leap-stc.github.io/docs/compute/manage_software.md

 **1. Conda (or Mamba)**

-Open the terminal inside your JupyterLab session.
+Open the terminal inside your Jupyter session.

 Run the following code: `conda install <package>`